Welcome!

 • Processing begins 2½ hours before waterfowl shoot time on Sacramento and Delevan, and 2 hours before waterfowl shoot time on Colusa and Sutter NWRs.

-• If a reservation card holder is not present when card number is called, he/she will be allowed to enter UPON ARRIVAL, or until the end of the reservation period.
+• If a reservation card holder is not present when card number is called, they will be allowed to enter UPON ARRIVAL, or until the end of the reservation period.

 • Reservations must be presented at the check station no later than 1½ hours before waterfowl shoot time on Sacramento and Delevan and 1 hour before waterfowl shoot time on Colusa and Sutter.
 Once the reservation period has expired, the reservation will be invalid – NO EXCEPTIONS!